dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 Now there is enough information to collect all local variables from the stack.
 To be more precise Dora not only keeps track of local variables but also of temporary values, fortunately temporary values can just be treated like local variables.

-My first implementation of the GC was a [Mark & Sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Na.C3.AFve_mark-and-sweep) collector which simply used `malloc` for object allocation and `free` for object deallocation.
+My first implementation of the GC was a [Mark-and-Sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Na.C3.AFve_mark-and-sweep) collector which simply used `malloc` for object allocation and `free` for object deallocation.
 The marking phase marked every object that was reachable.
 The sweeping phase afterwards invoked `free` for every object that wasn't marked.
 The problem with this implementation was to keep track of all allocated objects: the whole heap was a single linked-list.
 Each object had an additional word to store the pointer to the next object.